If it's your first time here, welcome!

 As he made Vietnam his home, he committed to supporting an orphanage housing 33 children with his modest savings and proceeds from his first venture which was a humanitarian travel company.
 While he hopes that there will be less children needing to be housed due to unfavourable family situations, he sensed the need to provide employment for the marginalised women to curb the influx of abandoned children.

 In 2013, together with his wife, they built a swiftlet house to produce high quality bird's nest and recruited marginalised women in the society to help out in the cleaning and harvesting process.
-With fair wages and flexible working schedules, our team of women are able to support their family financially and balance both their family and work duties.
+The usual practise in the bird's nest industry would be to pay their workers based on the volume of bird's nest they've cleaned resulting in rushed work and unfavourable working conditions in the race to produce more.
+At Pure Grace Nest, our team of workers are given fair wages and flexible schedules that enable them to support their family financially as well as balance their family and work duties.

 With God's favour, in 2017, Weiye and his family had the wonderful opportunity of meeting Singapore's Prime Minister Lee Hsien Loong and was mentioned in his Facebook post.

 We are immensely grateful to the individuals who helped create awareness towards the work being done in Vietnam through the following media features as this opened up opportunities to multiply our impact to the society.

 - TODAY: Singaporean runs orphanage in Vietnam to help street kids

 - Channel News Asia's ‘On the Red Dot’